 If conditions are very wet, we suggest you park on the local streets that are not part of the course.
 Please note that some streets in and around Ilkley now have parking meters.
 This includes New Brook St. and Middleton Avenue down to Denton Road.

 PLEASE DO NOT DRIVE ANYWHERE ON THE TRIATHLON COURSE AT ANY STAGE DURING THE RACE.
 This means that you should not approach the Lido from the east along Denton Road.

 When you arrive, please come to the registration desk, which will be in the marquee on the grassed area between Denton Road and the Lido, close to the finish line.

 Be careful while crossing the road into the Lido, as participants will be using it for the cycling section of the event.

-Please register and collect your race number at least 30 minutes before your race start time.
+Please wear a face covering, register and collect your race number at least 30 minutes before your race start time.
 PLEASE NOTE THAT RACE ENTRIES ARE NOT TRANSFERABLE AND IT WILL NOT BE POSSIBLE TO CHANGE YOUR START TIME.